-There are many of us want to use Windows and Ubuntu both at the same computer but dual booting does not seem easy to everyone.
-In this article I’ll show you how you can dual boot your computer with Windows 10/8.1/8 and Ubuntu 15.04/14.10.
+Many of us want to use Windows and Ubuntu both on the same computer but dual booting does not seem easy to everyone.
+In this article, I’ll show you how you can dual boot your computer with Windows 10 and Ubuntu 20.04.

-System should bootup from Ubuntu Bootable Pendrive.
-Just wait untill you get option to “Try Ubuntu” or “Install Ubuntu”.
+The system should boot up from Ubuntu Bootable Pendrive.
+Just wait until you get an option to “Try Ubuntu” or “Install Ubuntu”.

 Click Try Ubuntu and you will be booted to Ubuntu Live.
 Here you can test several features and look and decide further to install it or not.
 Now you see an icon on the desktop “Install Ubuntu”, click it.

-A setup window will popup asking for language selection.
-Select your preferred language from left sidebar and click ‘Continue’.
-The next screen shows couple of options to select.
+A setup window will pop up asking for language selection.
+Select your preferred language from the left sidebar and click ‘Continue’.
+The next screen shows a couple of options to select.
 If you are connected to the internet, click the checkbox ‘Download updates while installing’.
 This option downloads and installs all available updates (skip this step if you want to download & install updates after Ubuntu installation).
-Click second checkbox ‘Install this third-party software’.
-This options installs third-party software such as codecs and more.
-Although you can install codecs after installing Ubuntu but if you install here then you can play everything just after installation is done.
+Click the second checkbox ‘Install this third-party software’.
+This option installs third-party software such as codecs and more.
+Although you can install codecs after installing Ubuntu if you install here then you can play everything just after installation is done.
 Now click Continue.

-root is the partition that contains all of your system and applications file.
+root is the partition that contains all of your system and application files.
 For example, when you install any application, the related files are stored into root partition.
 Nothing from this partition can be deleted without root user permission. root partition is symbolized as ‘/‘.

-/home is the partition that contains all users data.
-Like in Windows users have different partitions to store data and one partition has OS. /home is like the partitions that contains all users data, such as, documents, music, movies, games setup etc. You can specify any size for /home depending on your use.
-If you have large amount of files then make it large.
+/home is the partition that contains all users’ data.
+Like in Windows users have different partitions to store data and one partition has OS. /home is like the partitions that contain all users’ data, such as, documents, music, movies, games setup, etc. You can specify any size for /home depending on your use.
+If you have a large number of files then make it large.

-Now that we know what root ‘/’, swap and /home partitions are, let’s move on to the main step.
-First create root partition where we’ll install our Ubuntu.
+Now that we know what root ‘/’, swap, and /home partitions are, let’s move on to the main step.
+First, create root partition where we’ll install our Ubuntu.
 Enter size in MB (1024MB = 1GB).
 Click ‘Primary’ and click ‘Begining of this space’.
-Choosing Begining of this space creates this partition first and rest of other after.
-From drop down choose ‘Ext4 journalising file system’.
-There are couple of other filesystems but Ext4 is faster and work perfectly fine with Linux.
-In last, choose Mount point as ‘/’ root from drop-down menu.
+Choosing Beginning of this space creates this partition first and the rest of other after.
+From the drop-down choose ‘Ext4 journalizing file system’.
+There are a couple of other filesystems but Ext4 is faster and works perfectly fine with Linux.
+In last, choose Mount point as ‘/’ root from the drop-down menu.
 And click ‘OK’.
 You’ve created root partition.

-Select rest of the free space again and click ‘+‘ (plus) sign.
+Select the rest of the free space again and click ‘+‘ (plus) sign.
 You’ll get the partition creation window.
-Enter the size for swap and and select rest of the options and select ‘swap area’ from use as drop-down menu.
+Enter the size for swap and select the rest of the options and select ‘swap area’ from use as a drop-down menu.
 This selection will hide the last option ‘Mount point’.
 Click OK and you’re done.

 If you followed everything correctly you should get to select Time Zone.
 Select Time Zone and continue.